 Starting with the zero point of poster history, this workshop deals with the design of contemporary appeals.
 What are the messages of young designers in 2020?
 Which value does a printed message in the public space have today, and how does it differ from digital publishing?

 This workshop is about designing your own appeals through the poster as a medium.
-The following questions will be answered:
+We will answer following questions:

 Day 1: Introduction, input lecture, research